 Family Fun: What says bring on summer like a family road trip?
 Maybe it’s time to open the cabin for the season.
 Maybe it’s the first camping trip of the year.
 Or more likely we’re just itching to hit the road – any road – after the spring we’ve been through.
 We have 8 great suggestions on our Family Day & Road Trips page highlighting kid-friendly activities in places like Duluth and Mankato.
 If you can’t spare the entire day, pick a city or suburb off the map you’ve never visited and explore.
 Can’t get out at all?
 Plan a trip together for a later date.

 Read Aloud: I’ve always wanted to order this National Geographic Kids Ultimate US Road Trip Atlas to keep kids busy in the backseat.

 Meal Idea: Get a taste of the local flavor at a family-owned restaurant or bar and grill along your travel route.

 At Home Family Fun:.
 Make it a movie night with Turtle: The Incredible Journey.
 Or Study The Tortoise & The Hare with Maestro Classics – they offer affordable audio lessons and FREE study guides on the website.

 Outing Idea: The boardwalk at Maplewood Nature Center is a spot you might spy a turtle out sunning itself.
-Even when the nature center is closed you are free to access the trails around the lake
+Although the nature center is closed, you are still free to access the trails around the lake

 Read Aloud: Old Turtle by Douglas Wood or Read Aesop’s Fable – The Tortoise & The Hare (download it for Kindle for 99¢).